elzurdo/elzurdo.github.io/_posts/2020-12-29-enlightenment-books.md

 In particular I'm fascinated by authors that manage to articulate nuanced issues involved in our species continual evolution.

 The purpose of this post is to share books that I find life changing.

+> All models are wrong, but some are useful (George E.P Box)

+A common theme throughout this list of books is cognitive evolution.
+We all have our own models of how we think that the world works.
+These personal models are useful for us to navigate the chaos which surrounds us.
+Sometimes these models can be found to be embarrassingly incorrect.
+I find that these books serve as useful guides.

 Here is a non exhaustive list (which I hope to maintain throughout the years), followed by a brief take of each.